WLUM

-WLUM-FM (102.1 MHz) is a commercial FM radio station in Milwaukee, Wisconsin.
-Currently owned by the Milwaukee Radio Alliance, it is operated by pending owner Educational Media Foundation and features a Contemporary worship music format as part of the "Air1" syndicated network.
+WLUM (102.1 FM) is a non-commercial radio station in Milwaukee, Wisconsin.
+Currently owned & operated by the Educational Media Foundation and features a Contemporary worship music format as part of the "Air1" syndicated network.

-WLUM-FM is a Class B FM station, with an effective radiated power (ERP) of 8,800 watts.
+WLUM is a Class B FM station, with an effective radiated power (ERP) of 8,800 watts.
 The studios are on Good Hope Road in Menomonee Falls and the transmitter site is in Milwaukee's North Side, near the Milwaukee River at Lincoln Park.

 History

-Showtunes (1960-1964)
+Showtunes (1960–1964)

 WMKE (102.1 FM) launched in September 1960, broadcasting from studios located on North Avenue in Milwaukee with a format consisting primarily of Broadway show tunes.
 The owners boasted that they were the nation's first "all-tape radio station", meaning that all programming would originate from reel-to-reel tape or other tape formats, rather than phonograph records, as they believed tape delivered higher quality.

-Gospel/R&B (1964-1979)
+Gospel/R&B (1964–1979)

 The station was later sold and became WAWA-FM in 1964.
 The new format featured black gospel music during the day, and also featured after sunset the rhythm and blues format of the then-sister station WAWA (1590 AM) until 1979.

-Disco (1979-1982)
+Disco (1979–1982)

-Former Packer legend Willie Davis purchased the two stations, and on February 14, 1979, switched WAWA-FM to WLUM (short for We Love YoU Milwaukee!), and giving 102.1 FM its own distinct format focusing on disco music.
+Former Packer legend Willie Davis purchased the two stations, and on February 14, 1979, switched WAWA-FM to WLUM (meaning "We Love U Milwaukee!"), and giving 102.1 FM its own distinct format focusing on disco music.
 At the time that WAWA-FM became WLUM, they also became the second station in Milwaukee to adopt the Disco format, as WNUW had already beat them to it in October 1978, even though their success would be short lived by August 1979; by this point, WLUM would shift to a rhythmic contemporary direction.

 The daytime-only 1590 AM, still WAWA, on October 1, 1987, also picked up the WLUM call letters.
 The AM station was long hampered by a weak signal, and when All Pro Broadcasting purchased stronger 24 hour station WMVP (1290 AM), the format and programming moved there.
 As a result, 1590 AM went dark in 1988, and its broadcast license was turned in to the FCC.